rabbidiesel/fusionpbx-app-bulkvs/README.md

 **From the E911 Page:**
 1. Navigate to **Apps > BulkVS > E911** (or click the E911 button from the Numbers page)
+2. Use the toggle button in the action bar to switch between showing all E911 records (default) or only records for numbers in the current domain
-2. View all E911 records or click on a record to edit it
+3. View all E911 records or click on a record to edit it

 **Editing/Creating E911 Records:**
 1. From either the Numbers page or E911 page, click on an E911 record (or "None" to create new)
 2. Fill in the E911 information:
    - **Caller Name**: Name associated with the E911 record
-   - **Street Number**: Street number
-   - **Street Name**: Street name
+   - **Street Address**: Street number and name combined (e.g., "123 Main St")
    - **Location**: Suite, unit, etc. (optional)
    - **City**: City name
    - **State**: State abbreviation (2 letters)
    - **Zip**: ZIP code
    - **SMS Numbers**: Comma-separated list of SMS numbers (optional)
-4. Click **Save**
+3. Click **Save**
-5. The address will be validated first, then the E911 record will be saved
+4. The address will be validated first, then the E911 record will be saved
+5. When an E911 record is saved, the corresponding FusionPBX destination will automatically be set as an Emergency type destination
+6. When an E911 record is deleted, the Emergency type will be removed from the destination

 ## File Structure